-General Services Division Architecture Engineering Section Archaeological Services - GSD 116469
+General Services Division Architecture Engineering Section Archaeological Services - GSD 126410

+- Project Name

+- Project Location

+- Project Description

+- Type of service provide

+- Project size including square footage or acreage, cost and other relevant information

+- Name of project Owner, including phone number and address

+- Contract information including date of completion or percentage of work complete

-- Any other information deemed relevant - e.
+- Any other information deemed relevant

+- e.
 Provide references for the last five clients for whom the firm has conducted projects of a similar size and type; include the name of the contact person along with the addresses, telephone numbers and short description of the project.